operand/agency/README.md

 ## Adding an Environment-Aware Agent

-Finally we get to the exciting part!
+Finally we get to the good part!

 We'll now add an intelligent agent into this environment and see that it is easily able to understand and interact with any of the systems or humans we've